Mosiddiq1/Walmart-sales-project/README.md

-make sure to scroll down once on the jupyternotebook file due to the large dataset
+Make sure to scroll down once on the jupyternotebook file due to the large dataset

 Walmart_unclean is me taking the original dataset from kaggle and making it unclean as it was originally cleaned one file is jupyter notebook file and the other is a csv file of uncleaned version